-Word cloud and open-ended questions, two question types that will soon be available in Kahoot!
+Word cloud and open-ended questions, two question available in Kahoot!
 EDU, our solution for schools and districts, are a great way to give each student a voice and get more granular in your pulse-check.
 In a word cloud question, students can submit answers up to 20 characters, and answers are displayed on a shared screen.
-For example, you can use this question type to check the mood of your class before you dive into teaching, or ask for quick assessment of a lesson.
+For example, you can use this question type to check the mood of your class before you dive into teaching.

 In an open-ended question, a freeform answer can be up to 250 characters which allows you to collect more in-depth feedback.
 In addition to asking this question in class, you can add it to a student-paced challenge so learners can take their time answering it.

 With the various Kahoot! question options you are able to pulse-check your students in a creative and engaging way, both in class and virtually.